x2Xava2x/Pythagoras-Interactiv/Readme.md

-# Pythagorean Theorem - Algebraic and Geometric Proof - Interactive Visualization
+# Pythagorean Theorem - proof of similarity and Geometric Proof - Interactive Visualization